sergiogallegos/colorbuddy.nvim/COLOR_VARIANTS.md

 - You prefer Apple-inspired aesthetics
 - You want macOS integration

+### **Choose CustomBuddy Rose Pine if:**
+- You love beautiful, warm color palettes
+- You prefer modern, aesthetic colors
+- You want excellent contrast with warmth
+- You appreciate the Rose Pine aesthetic

 ### **Keep Original CustomBuddy if:**
 - You're happy with the current styling
 - You prefer the warm color temperature